SeanMcAuliffe/forth-interpreter/README.md

 It is expected that you provide the location of a Forth program file as input to the interpreter.
 The interpreter will then execute the program, and print the result to standard output.

 Alternatively you can run the interpreter without providing a Forth program file, and instead type the program directly into the interpreter.
-For example:
+However, **there is no REPL behaviour** implemented, so you must provide the entire program at once, and then signify the end-of-input with CTRL-D. For example:

 ```bash
 ruby forth.rb